Huraqan/wikipedia-scraper/README.md

 ![python version](https://img.shields.io/badge/python-v3.12.1-green?logo=python) ![build version](https://img.shields.io/badge/build-v0.06-blue)

 ## Description
-This script will query an API for a list of high ranking scumbags from vairous countries.
+This script will query an API for a list of high ranking scumbags from various countries.
-First paragraphs of biographies will subsequently be scraped from wikipedia for each and every scumbag.
+First paragraphs of biographies will subsequently be scraped from Wikipedia for each and every scumbag.
 Data will be stored as a JSON file, and a smaller amount of data will be stored as a CSV file.

 ## Setup